microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 # Cubicle Doorbell

-This example shows how configure a Cap Touch Click, an Adafruit NeoPixel, and two RN4678 Bluetooth Clicks into a doorbell which allows someone to get a coworker's attention if they are not directly looking at the door of their cubicle.
+This example shows how to configure the MikroElektronika Cap Touch Click Board, an Adafruit NeoPixel LED strip, and two RN4678 Bluetooth Click Boards into a doorbell which allows someone to get a coworker's attention if they are not directly looking at the door of their cubicle.

 ## Related Documentation